PercHead: Perceptual Head Model for Single-Image 3D Head Reconstruction & Editing: Related Work

 \subsection{3D Face Editing}

-Several methods perform 3D editing in the latent space of NeRF-based GANs~\cite{Li_2023_CVPR, Xie_2023_CVPR, ide3d, Lan_2023_CVPR}, but they do not support natural language-based edits and instead rely on style reference images or manually specified attributes.
-There have also been text-guided 3D editing models~\cite{li2024instructpix2nerfinstructed3dportrait, 10550583, para2024avatarmmc3dheadavatar} in this domain, but, like the others, they inherit the core limitations of NeRF-based pipelines — like view-dependent artifacts and limited 3D consistency.
+Several methods perform 3D editing in the latent space of NeRF-based GANs~\cite{Li_2023_CVPR, Xie_2023_CVPR, ide3d, Lan_2023_CVPR, nfe}, but they do not support natural language-based edits and instead rely on style reference images or manually specified attributes.
+There have also been various text-guided 3D editing models introduced \cite{li2024instructpix2nerfinstructed3dportrait, 10550583, para2024avatarmmc3dheadavatar, gal2021stylegannada}, but these have core limitations like view-dependent artifacts and limited 3D consistency.

-ClipFace~\cite{aneja2023clipface}, on the other hand, enables text-guided editing of 3D Morphable Models (3DMMs), but in doing so inherits the limited geometric expressiveness and visual fidelity of mesh-based representations, resulting in lower realism compared to modern neural rendering approaches.
+ClipFace~\cite{aneja2023clipface}, on the other hand, enables text-guided editing of 3D Morphable Models (3DMMs), but in doing so inherits the limited geometric expressiveness and visual fidelity of mesh-based representations.

 LAM~\cite{lam} enables text- and image-based 3D avatar generation using diffusion models, but the editing process occurs entirely in 2D and is later lifted into 3D space.
 This design incurs substantial computational cost and limits direct control over 3D structure.